m3bayer/Artificial-life-final-project/README.md

 - `num_generations`: Determines the number of evolutionary iterations.
 - `population_size`: Defines the number of robots per generation.
-- `act_strength`: Modifies the intensity of actuation forces.
+- `act_strength`: Modifies the intensity of actuation forces. but there are many more to help you personalize and tune the process

 ### Robot Structure
 - The robot's structure is represented as a 2D matrix where each cell can hold different robot components.